A power series is an infinite sum built from powers of (xc)(x-c):

 (1,5).(-1,5).

-This is the full workflow in one example: identify the center, find RR, write the inside interval, and then test both endpoints separately.
+That is the full workflow in one example: identify the center, find RR, write the inside interval, then test both endpoints.

-Even if the radius is the same on both sides, one endpoint may converge while the other diverges.
-Endpoint behavior depends on the series you get after substitution.
+• Assuming both endpoints behave the same.
+Even with the same radius, one endpoint may converge while the other diverges; the behavior depends on the series you get after substitution.

 n=0(x+1)n2n.\sum_{n=0}^{\infty} \frac{(x+1)^n}{2^n}.

-Find the center, solve for the radius, and then test the endpoints.
-If you want one more nearby case after that, explore a Taylor series and notice how the same convergence ideas appear again.
+Find the center, solve for the radius, and test the endpoints.
+Then look at a Taylor series and notice the same convergence ideas reappear — the procedure does not change, only the coefficients do.

 Need help with a problem?